 The Cat and The Camel

-The Cat and the CamelOn the floor, get down on all fours and slowly, deliberately and smoothly arch your back like a cat and continue (no stopping) into flexing or humping your back like a camel.
-The key here is fluid movement throughout the exercise.
-Perform 5-6 reps a day.
+The first exercise is called the Cat and Camel.
+Get on all fours on the floor, then slowly, deliberately and smoothly arch your back like a cat.
+Without stopping the movement, go right into flexing or humping your back like a camel.
+Your movement throughout the exercise should be continuous.
+Perform 5-6 times a day.

-Bird DogThis exercise targets the lower back extensors.
-First, assume the abdominal brace position above.
-Hold, and without twisting your body, raise your left arm and right leg, keeping them as straight as possible.
+The next exercise, which we’ll call the bird dog, targets the low back extensors.
+On all fours, do the abdominal brace you learned above.
+While holding the brace, raise your left arm and right leg and keep them as straight as possible without twisting your body.
 Hold this position for 8-10 seconds; repeat three times.
-Switch to the opposite arm, leg, and do three sets for 8-10 seconds each.
+Switch to the opposite arm and leg and do three sets for 8-10 seconds each.